fluid-project/infusion/README.txt

             manual-tests/
             test-core/

+Please note that the tests in the "manual-tests" folder are deprecated, and are being converted into unit tests.
+Any remaining tests in that folder may not function properly.

 License
 -------
 Fluid Infusion code is licensed under both the ECL 2.0 and new BSD licenses.
 The specific licenses can be